Summer semester 2022: First EuroTeQ Collider at TUM

 Desired Outcome

 Please develop a platform by students for students.
-We do not expect a finished/functional platform, but a prototype.
+We do not expect a fully functional platform, but rather a prototype.

 Desired Impact

-The aim of the platform is to raise awareness for waste prevention.
-Inspire students to get active against unnecessary consumption and against impulsive consumption and a waste ignorance society.
-Show and communicate the clear commitment und path of TUM towards of a measurable waste reduction.
+The platform aims to raise awareness for waste prevention.
+Inspire students to take action against unnecessary consumption, impulsive buying, and a culture of waste.
+Show and communicate the clear commitment and path of TUM towards a measurable waste reduction.

 Relevant considerations for the challenge/ theme: